-Lacking solid evidence or leasts and under infente jushic pressure, the police decided to pulme the "occule" single.
-For that, they decided some shard of evidence to personal the force of the distribution, they chiese her for the distribution, they chiese her for the distribution.
+Lacking solid evidence or leads and under intense public pressure, the police decided to pursue the "occult" angle.
+For that, they needed some shard of evidence to perstade the jury According to Hutcheson, they chose her for the dirty work.

-The highlight of Hot heach's jestimony was her description of a wisches "meeting she said she'd been taken to by Darmen Echole, with Misshell of adult for the ride.
-"Every word of it" the naw says, "was to."
+The highlight of Hutcheson's testimony was her description of a witches' meeting she said she'd been taken to by Damich Echols, with Misskelley along for the ride.

+"Every word of it," she now says, "was a lie."

-Historium pays the first thought it would be fun to cooperate with the police and "play detective."
-Within a few weeks, though, sie had become cameshed in a web she'd never imagined.
+Hutcheson says she first thought it would be fun to cooperate with the police and "play detective."
+Within a few weeks, though, she had become enmeshed in a web she'd never imagined.

-Historica is institutely was a repetition of a statement the made to Detective Ridge on May 28.
-In this statement Historica appears to tell the police without prompting that the attended an "esbat" (a window meeting) and that Damien Echols took her there.
+Hutcheson's testimony was a repetition of a statement she made to Detective Ridge on May 28.
+In this statement Hutcheson appears to tell the police without prompting that she attended an "esbat" (a witches' meeting) and that Damien Echols took her there.
 She said Misskelley went along.

-Hatcheson says this May 28 statement followed a number of earlier interviews, of which there are no records.
-In those eailer interviews, she says, police told her
+Hutcheson says this May 28 statement followed a number of earlier interviews, of which there are no records.
+In those earlier interviews, she says, police told her